What’s in This Article

 Keep a steady pace.
 Great Pyrenees do well with routine, and consistent movement helps them manage their energy.
 Build in breaks on longer hikes so they can rest and cool down.

 Always carry waste bags.
-Cleaning up after your dog helps preserve the trails for everyone.
+Cleaning up after your dog helps preserve trails for everyone.

 Other Outdoor Activities for Great Pyrenees

 Hiking is far from the only outdoor activity this breed enjoys.
-Many Great Pyrenees love swimming, which provides low-impact exercise that is easy on their joints.
-Always supervise your dog near water and make sure there is a safe place for them to get in and out.
+Many Great Pyrenees love swimming, which provides low-impact exercise that’s easy on their joints.
+Always supervise your dog near water and make sure there’s a safe place for them to get in and out.

 Camping is another great option.
 Many campgrounds welcome dogs, and a multi-day trip gives you and your Great Pyrenees extended time to explore and bond in nature.
 Bring everything your dog needs: food, fresh water, and a comfortable place to sleep after a full day outside.

-Great Pyrenees may not be the obvious choice for a hiking companion, but they can absolutely rise to the occasion with the right preparation.
+Great Pyrenees may not be the first breed that comes to mind for hiking, but they can absolutely rise to the occasion with the right preparation.
 Their calm temperament, protective instincts, and natural endurance make them capable trail dogs when paired with an owner who puts in the work.

 If you are considering taking your Great Pyrenees hiking, you may want to check out this article on the best lightweight laptop for travel here.
 Having a lightweight laptop can make it easier to plan your hiking trips and keep track of your adventures with your furry companion.